sgranade/twine-twee-language/docs/configuration-file.md

 Settings for the Twine (Twee 3) extension.

 - `disabledDiagnostics`: A list of diagnostic codes to be disabled project-wide.
+Can be populated by using a [Quick Fix action](https://code.visualstudio.com/docs/editing/refactoring#_code-actions-quick-fixes-and-refactorings) on an error in your game.